mocobeta/janome/docs/en/index.rst

 Note for analyzing large document set
 -------------------------------------

+.. note:: This memory leak problem is solved at v0.3.
+The analysed results with janome version 0.3 or over can be a bit different from ones with version 0.2.

-At current version (0.2.x), Janome can consume large memory when a very large document is passed all at once.
+In older version (< 0.3), Janome can consume large memory when a very large document is passed all at once.
 Please split large documents (larger than tens of killobytes) into small chunks or sentences.

-It is a known issue, we'll make efforts to control memory consumption for large documents at future releases.

 FAQ
 ---